Embryo Transfer

 Many mare owners utilise embryo transfer to breed their competition horses.
 Heat, stress and exercise can all have a negative effect, however, on the process.

 Stress causes an increased level of circulating cortisol which influences the hormones required for the mare to produce a dominant follicle and subsequently ovulate.
-Many factors can contribute to this cortisol release, including exercise and transportation.
-Management from the time that the mare is in season until the embryo flush is crucial and exercise and stress should be kept to a minimum.
+Many factors can affect this process, including exercise and transportation.
+Management from the time that the mare is in season until the embryo flush is crucial; stress and heavy exercise should be kept to a minimum.

 Recipient mare selection

-Recipient mares are a crucial factor in the success of embryo transfer, and the mares in the recipient herd at the B&W Willesley Stud are carefully selected.
+Recipient mares are a very important part of the transfer success and the mares in the recipient herd at the B&W Willesley Stud are carefully selected.

 The recipient mares should have excellent reproductive and general health, be no older than 14 years old, at least the same size or bigger than the donor, of good temperament and have a normal udder.

-The oestrus cycles of the recipient and donor mares must be synchronised and a minimum of two recipients are required to ensure that if an embryo is retrieved from the donor mare, a suitable recipient mare is available (also necessary in the rare case that twin embryos are retrieved).
+The recipient and donor mares need to have their oestrus cycles synchronised and a minimum of two are required to ensure that if an embryo is retrieved from the donor mare that a suitable recipient mare is available (also useful in the rare case that twin embryos are detected).

 Embryo Freezing